Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

 SC-FDE enjoys relatively low Tx complexity as symbols are directly transmitted after CP (Fig.~\ref{fig:SCMC_scheme_block_diagram}(c)).
 However, with FFT/IFFT at Rx, the overall transceiver complexity is that of CP-OFDM (complexity shift from Tx to Rx); $\bar{\Cc}_{\mathrm{OFDM}}\!=\!\bar{\Cc}_{\mathrm{SCFDE}}$.
 For OQAM/FBMC, we consider the direct form polyphase prototype filter realization, with a filter length of $L_\mathrm{p}\!=\!O\!\times\!M$ ($O$ is the pulse-shaping overlapping factor).
-Accounting for OQAM, phase offsets (for linear phase filters), IFFT, filtering, and $50\%$ overlapping, $\bar{\Cc}_{\mathrm{FBMC}}$ and $\Cc_{\mathrm{FBMC}}$ add up to~\cite{bellanger2010fbmc}
+In general, a multi-tap channel equalization per subcarrier with an equalizer of length $L_{\mathrm{eq}}$ is used for this waveform.
+Accounting for OQAM, phase offsets (for linear phase filters), IFFT, filtering, $50\%$ overlapping, and equalization, $\bar{\Cc}_{\mathrm{FBMC}}$, and $\Cc_{\mathrm{FBMC}}$ add up to~\cite{bellanger2010fbmc}

 where the first multiplication by a factor of $2$ accounts for complex-valued QAM symbols that are separated into two real-valued symbols.
 The OQAM/FBMC complexity is slightly dependant on ($O$).
+Note that we only assume a one-tap equalizer in simulations ($L_{\mathrm{eq}}\!=\!1$).
 OQAM/FBMC is clearly more complex than CP-OFDM.
-While for OTFS~\footnote{In this work, we use OTFS with rectangular Tx and Rx windowing and pulse-shaping, and consider one CP per frame ($M\!\times\!N$ symbols), which results in a low-complexity implementation.
+While for OTFS~\footnote{In this work, we use OTFS with rectangular Tx and Rx windowing and pulse-shaping, and consider one CP per frame ($M\!\times\!N$ symbols), which results in a low-complexity implementation \cite{farhang2017low}.
 This setting is different from the OTFS setting in~\cite{hadani2017orthogonal} with complexity $\bar{\Cc}_{\mathrm{OTFS}}^{\txx/\rxx}\!=\!2\bar{\Cc}_\FFT(M)+\bar{\Cc}_\FFT(N)+4(N\!+\!N_\CP/M)$ and the OFDM-based OTFS setting in~\cite{surabhi2019otfs} which adds one CP every $N$ blocks (each block is of length $M$).
 See Sec.~\ref{sec:otfs} for more details.}, based on~\eqref{eq:tx_otfs_vector}, the complexity and number of multiplications per unit time are expressed as